MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- PAC Generalisation via Invariant Representations. [[paper]](https://arxiv.org/abs/2205.15196)
+  - Advait Parulekar, Karthikeyan Shanmugam, Sanjay Shakkottai.
+  - Key Word: Invariant Learning; Causal Structure Learning; Domain Adaptation.
+  - <details><summary>Digest</summary> We study the following question: If a representation is approximately invariant with respect to a given number of training interventions, will it continue to be approximately invariant on a larger collection of unseen SEMs?
+This larger collection of SEMs is generated through a parameterized family of interventions.
+Inspired by PAC learning, we obtain finite-sample out-of-distribution generalization guarantees for approximate invariance that holds probabilistically over a family of linear SEMs without faithfulness assumptions.

+- The Missing Invariance Principle Found -- the Reciprocal Twin of Invariant Risk Minimization. [[paper]](https://arxiv.org/abs/2205.14546)
+  - Dongsung Huh, Avinash Baidya.
+  - Key Word: Invariant Learning.
+  - <details><summary>Digest</summary> We identify a fundamental flaw of IRM formulation that causes the failure.
+We then introduce a complementary notion of invariance, MRI, that is based on conserving the class-conditioned feature expectation across environments, that corrects for the flaw in IRM.
+Further, we introduce a simplified, practical version of the MRI formulation called as MRI-v1.
+We note that this constraint is convex which confers it with an advantage over the practical version of IRM, IRM-v1, which imposes non-convex constraints.
+We prove that in a general linear problem setting, MRI-v1 can guarantee invariant predictors given sufficient environments.

 - FL Games: A federated learning framework for distribution shifts. [[paper]](https://arxiv.org/abs/2205.11101)
   - Sharut Gupta, Kartik Ahuja, Mohammad Havaei, Niladri Chatterjee, Yoshua Bengio.
   - Key Word: Distribution Shifts; Federated Learning.